The Business Times Global seeks to tell South-east Asia’s growth story through a regional lens

 The new initiative will offer the Asean Intelligence survey and hold regional events

-- The Business Times Global was launched by SPH Media chairman Khaw Boon Wan (second from left), Minister for Manpower Dr Tan See Leng (third from left) and SPH Media CEO Chan Yeng Kit (fourth from left).
+- The Business Times Global was launched by (third from left) SPH Media chairman Khaw Boon Wan, Manpower Minister Tan See Leng and SPH Media CEO Chan Yeng Kit.
 PHOTO: YEN MENG JIIN, BT

 [SINGAPORE] As South-east Asia’s growth engine continues to rumble, the region will need to tell its own stories to unlock its potential.